qrux/xlfs/README.md

 In production systems, bloat makes backups take up more space and take longer to complete.
 Bloat can also be a source of security issues (the more code running, the more code exposed).
 It can also mean more bugs.
 Plus, if this bloat comes through a commercial packaging system, it can also mean more dependencies in the future, and difficulty separating updating specific packages (e.g., OpenSSL) if the vendor has not updated them through their online-update system.

 LFS meets the criteria for the "smallest usable" toolchain.
 In addition, its members seem knowledgeable, and support for the core project is strong.
-BLFS is a slightly different matter...But for those people looking to run a X/LAPP cluster, this guide should serve as a value-add for BLFS to get you started.
+BLFS is a slightly different matter...But for those people looking to run a XLAPP cluster, this guide should serve as a value-add for BLFS to get you started.

 Goals
 -----

 I want to run a Xen cluster using an LFS-based Dom0 and LFS-based paravirtualized DomU's.
 In fact, I plan to just clone the Dom0 system and use file-based disk images for Dom0.
 I want to have a pure 64-bit system (i.e., no multilib gcc/glibc, no 32-bit toolchains, no 32-bit libs in /lib vs 64-bit libs in /lib64).
 I want to install as little as possible in Dom0 and each of the DomU's.
 That's roughly the same goal, since the DomU's will just be clones of Dom0.

 Originally, I narrowed my focus to just being able to install the web-stack on the DomU's.
 It turns out, a variety of things could be done with the DomU stack, including serving as a testbed for new LFS builds.
 A significant amount of effort was expended trying to keep the hardware abstracted away from the build scripts.
 This was done by having a configuration script at the beginning which prompted for good values.
-It turns out that with a bit more scripting, the entire X/LAPP build could be bootstrapped this way, and set to be easily deployable against a DomU once the Dom0 is built.
+It turns out that with a bit more scripting, the entire XLAPP build could be bootstrapped this way, and set to be easily deployable against a DomU once the Dom0 is built.
 This would go a long way toward verification-testing of the DomU--especially running test-heavy packages like BerkeleyDB (not to mention the web-stack itself).

 In addition, I want to be able to deploy stripped-down DomU's that only run a DNS server or SMTP/IMAP server; this makes new domains easy to deploy in a colo server.